lezhang7/lezhang7.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, I am Le Zhang, currently M.Sc at the [Mila - Quebec AI Institute](https://mila.quebec/en/person/le-zhang/).
-Currently, I’m working with Prof. [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/) in the domain of multimodal learning.
+Greetings, I am Le Zhang, a Ph.D student at the [Mila - Quebec AI Institute](https://mila.quebec/en/person/le-zhang/).
+Currently, I’m working with Prof. [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/) in the domain of vision-language learning.
 Perviously, I obtained Bachelor degree from Fudan University.
 Besides, I worked with Prof Zhongyu Wei and I conducted a summer research with Prof. Diyi Yang, and interned at Shanghai AI Lab with Dr. Siqi Sun.

 # Reaserach Interests